badlydrawnrob/badlydrawnrob.github.io/source/pages/ozaria.md

 <div class="bc-four">

 ## ❓ Frequently asked questions

+**What if I'm busy on those dates?**
+If you'd like to join us can't make the dates, [join the waitlist](https://tally.so/r/31ooVp) for next time!

 **What age group is this course suitable for?**
 Kids aged 8–12.
 It’s beginner-friendly and designed to be fun!